-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers.
+Windows, external doors and joinery Repair category 2 Notes There is no secure entry system to the flat.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.